 Do you need to write an ‘About Me’ page?
 It’s one of the most important components of your portfolio, website, or blog.
 It’s where prospective employers, potential clients, website users, and other professional and personal connections go to learn about who you are and what you do.
 And it's an ideal resource for promoting your professional brand.

 It can be challenging to write about yourself.
 However, the good news is if you follow the formula and tips below, you should be able to generate an engaging ‘About Me’ statement without too much of a struggle.

 It's an ideal resource to promote your professional brand and yourself as an authority.

-Potential clients, employers, and others can go to your 'About Me' page to find out more about you.
+Potential clients, employers, and others can go to your 'About Me' page to learn more about you.

 Could lose traffic if your 'About Me' page is focused too much on you and not on what you can offer your reader.